DKR-HIPS/lcdmeter/README.md

 Software:
 On the Arduino side the project makes use mostly of standard procedures to read from the sensor and realtime clock, output to the LCD and to create a simple web client in order to deliver the data to the webserver via HTTP GET requests.
 The Arduino code makes use of the libraries Wire.h, LiquidCrystal_I2C.h, DS3231.h, DHT.h, SPI.h, and Ethernet.h.
 On the server side the data are received by sensor.php and written into .csv files.
 The system is desgined for simple use and therefore does not implement a database.
 Data can be viewed by navigating to index.php on the webserver.
 A few settings are available in settings.php and formatting is mostly specified in the style.css file.

+A demonstration website - which can also be used for initial test-driving when you have assembled your own device - is available here: https://mackrug.de/lcdmeter